Healthdirect Free Australian health advice you can count on.

 • What is the cost?

 Some options aren’t suitable for everyone.
-Some types of hormonal contraception are not recommended for people with a history of blood clots or other health problems like migraines or high blood pressure.
+Some types of hormonal contraception are not recommended for people with other health problems like migraines or blood clots.

 When should I see my doctor?